Course Reserves Policy

 - The library will not seek copyright clearance for reserve material exceeding fair use guidelines.
 Seeking copyright clearance and covering fees is up to the professor.

-- If a faculty member wishes to obtain permission for materials that do not meet Fair Use, the American Association of Publishers suggests that the following information be included in a permission request letter to the copyright owner:
+If a faculty member wishes to obtain permission for materials that do not meet Fair Use, the American Association of Publishers suggests that the following information be included in a permission request letter (self-addressed return envelope to permission department of the publisher in question) to the copyright owner:

 - purpose of duplicated materials